PBF Energy Inc. (PBF) – key numbers that make it a Strong Buy For Now

-PBF Energy Inc. (NYSE: PBF) is -0.49% lower on its value in year-to-date trading and has touched a low of $24.63 and a high of $49.00 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The PBF stock was last observed hovering at around $40.94 in the last trading session, with the day’s loss setting it -0.36% off its average median price target of $47.00 for the next 12 months.
-It is also 33.48% off the consensus price target high of $61.00 offered by 14 analysts, but current levels are -12.72% lower than the price target low of $36.00 for the same period.
+PBF Energy Inc. (NYSE: PBF) is 1.69% higher on its value in year-to-date trading and has touched a low of $24.63 and a high of $49.00 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The PBF stock was last observed hovering at around $40.09 in the last trading session, with the day’s gains setting it 1.38% off its average median price target of $47.00 for the next 12 months.
+It is also 32.02% off the consensus price target high of $61.00 offered by 14 analysts, but current levels are -15.19% lower than the price target low of $36.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023